cancrpcoglu/tesla-rnn-price-prediction/tesla-rnn-price-prediction/README.md

 # tesla-rnn-price-prediction
 Tesla stock price prediction using RNN

-1-) This project uses historical stock data of Tesla (TSLA) to predict future prices using an LSTM (Long Short-Term Memory) deep learning model
+1-) This project uses historical stock data of Tesla (TSLA) to predict future prices using an RNN (Recurrent Neural Network) deep learning model

 2-) About the Project
 Dataset: TSLA.csv